-For your second and third years you may continue with all three subjects or pursue only two of them.
+For your second and third years you may continue with all three disciplines or pursue only two of them.
 This is a matter you should discuss with your College tutors.
 There are various requirements to take particular papers and restrictions on the option papers you can take.
 These are listed in detail in the Examination Regulations.
+You may also find it helpful to refer to the course choice guide on the PPE Canvas Course Listings page.
 Course outlines, teaching arrangements, and reading lists are on the Canvas sites for each Department, which you can access via the PPE Canvas site.

 You may find an outline of what the papers in each of the three branches involve on each Department's Canvas.
-You may well find it helpful to look at recent examination papers on OXAM to build up a picture of these papers.
+You may well find it helpful to look at recent examination papers on SOLO to build up a picture of these papers.
 If you find the examination questions interesting you are more likely to find working on the paper engaging.
-For a list of the options currently available, see the latest versions provided by each Department on their Canvas site.